-Game of Thrones fans visiting Iceland will feel as though they are stepping onto a film set, recognizing many familiar backdrops.
+Game of Thrones fans visiting Iceland will feel like stepping onto a film set, recognizing many familiar backdrops.
 Nowhere is this more evident than the Golden Circle.
 There were times we were sure Daenerys would come swooping down on a dragon.

 Tour Pick-Up Reykjavik

 I chose a local tour operator with years of onsight experience, offering small group tours ranging from 6-18 people.
-Our tour had 14 people in total, including myself, my travel companion Vanessa, and our driver Nick.
+Our tour had 14 people, including myself, my travel companion Vanessa, and our driver Nick.

 Our driver, Nick, picked us up around 8:40 am in an 18-passenger van.
-After just a few minutes we knew that he would be the perfect fit for our adventure.
+After just a few minutes, we knew that he would be the perfect fit for our adventure.
 He was funny, sarcastic, and highly organized.
 After introducing ourselves to the other people around us, we instantly made friends with three girls.
-These solo travelers were adventurous, interesting and proved to be exceptional companions.
-Although I loved nearly everything about our tour, the one negative I would give Arctic Adventures is the condition of their vans.
-While they provide free wi-fi (a high point in Iceland), we did not have in-seat USB chargers, the seats were uncomfortable, and legroom is lacking.
-I think it’s time for an upgrade!
+These solo travelers were adventurous, engaging, and proved to be exceptional companions.

 Thingvellir National Park

-Our first stop of the Golden Circle Tour was the viewing area of Thingvellir National Park.
-I cannot even describe the views and feeling one has while walking between the towering, jagged rocks.
+Our first stop on the Golden Circle Tour was the viewing area of Thingvellir National Park.
+I cannot even describe the views and feelings while walking between the towering, jagged rocks.
 The top viewing areas provide glimpses of magnificent Silfra, snowcapped mountains, and the cliffs formed by ever-shifting tectonic plates.
 Game of Thrones fans will enjoy the filming location where Aria Stark and The Hound walk up to the Veil.
 We spent about an hour here and could have walked on for another hour or so as the path is quite long.